smittytone/HighlighterSwift/README.md

 ## Platform Support

-HighlighterSwift supports macOS 10.14 and up, and iOS 12 and up. iOS support is untested.
+HighlighterSwift supports macOS 10.14 and up, and iOS 12 and up. iOS support is untested, however.

 ## Installation